suncoast-devs/handbook/lessons/setup/common-setup.md

 <OperatingSystemSwitch allowedOperatingSystems={['Mac']}>

-The default color scheme for `Terminal` is black text on a white background.
+If your Mac is setup for `Light Mode` then the default color scheme for `Terminal` is black text on a white background.
 This can be difficult to use for long periods of time.
+If your Mac is setup for `Dark Mode` then the default color scheme for `Terminal` is light text on a grey background.

-Consider changing your default profile to `Pro` which will give you light text on a dark background.
+If you are using `Light Mode`, consider changing your default profile to `Pro` which will give you light text on a dark background.
+Your instructors, and your eyes, will thank you.

-Recommended profiles:
+These are our recommended profiles for Terminal:

 - Pro
 - Homebrew